That's a rather existential question, I think we can all agree.

 My first fire was the 1982 Columbus Street fire.
 RC and I and three other boys were hanging out with Axel on the roof of the Chicken Shack, talking about poontang and how we were getting so much we weren’t getting enough sleep (lies, of course), when Axel heard a siren.
 Axel was our unspoken leader, a lanky dude with long hair and a bad complexion who was older than he should have been.
 What ears!
 Axel could tell right away if a siren was from an ambulance, a police car, or a fire truck.
 Without a word, we five followed him down the fire escape, falling all over each other, and piled into Axel’s ’78 Cadillac Sedan DeVille.
 Gravel flying, we bounced out the alley and into the street, “Kashmir” blasting from the eight-track….

-Now appearing in American Fiction 14
+Appearing in American Fiction 14

 2014 Machigonne Fiction Contest semi-finalist